 Wind Speed: the wind speed about 25' above the roof of the Eyring Science Center.
 Note that wind from the southeast and from the northwest may be modified by the presence of the Widtsoe Building and the Kimball Tower respectively (both buildings are higher than our wind instruments).

 Wind Direction: the direction (on the monitor screen in both alphabetic directions and in degrees clockwise from north; on the graphs just in degrees) at 25' above the roof of the Eyring Science Center.
 As with the Wind Speed, the Wind Direction may be modified by the presence of neighboring buildings.

-Solar Irradiance: the rate at which energy is deposited by the sun shining on a horizontal surface.
+Solar Insolation: the rate at which energy is deposited by the sun shining on a horizontal surface.
 This value varies due to both sky conditions (clouds, haze, etc.) and to the angle of the sun with respect to the horizontal surface.

 Rainfall: both the current daily value (amount that has fallen since the previous midnight) and the monthly value (amount that has fallen since midnight on the first day of the current month) are available on the monitor screen.
 History graphs will generally only show the daily amount.
 Note that this rainfall gauge is not heated so snowfall will generally be registered slowly as the snow in the catch bucket melts naturally and is counted.